microsoft/EntraSuite-Training/Scenarios/Scenario1.md

-## Microsoft Entra Suite – Scenario 1
+# Enhanced workforce and guest lifecycle

-## Enhanced workforce and guest lifecycle (Secure and governed access to all applications and resources)
+> Secure and governed access to all applications and resources

 ## Introduction
 In this guide, we describe how to configure Microsoft Entra Suite products for a scenario in which the fictional organization, Contoso, wants to hire new remote employees and provide them with secure and seamless access to necessary apps and resources.